BeniamG/METRICS-Lab/content/tour/index.md

           position: center
           color: '#333'
       - title: Who are we speaking to?
-        content: In addition to schoarly presentations and publications, the lab works to share our insights about the process of research with a broader audience using multiple media channels.
+        content: In addition to scholarly presentations and publications, the lab works to share our insights about the process of research with a broader audience using multiple media channels.
         align: center
         background:
           image: